Donate

 With a donation to United4Rescue you help sea rescue where money is needed most urgently.
 For example, for the purchase and conversion of rescue vessels, for equipment or deployment costs.
 United4Rescue helps across organisations and unbureaucratically, but always checks the feasibility and professionalism of funding requests.
 So you can be sure: Your donation helps to save lives in distress at sea.

-What are the advantages of a permanent donation or sustaining membership?
+What are the advantages of a regular donation and how does a permanent donation differ from a supporting membership?

-When & how do I receive a donation receipt?
+When and how do I receive a donation receipt?

 You will receive your donation receipt in February of the following year as an annual donation receipt.
 We need your address for this!
 To save costs and the environment, we also send donation receipts by e-mail as a PDF document.
 If you have any further questions, please do not hesitate to contact us: .

-Amounts up to € 300 can also be claimed from the tax office with this "simplified proof of donation".
+Amounts up to € 300 can also be claimed from the German tax office with this "simplified proof of donation" (German version).
 Simply submit this with proof of transfer, for example your bank statement.

 Can forwarded donations from third parties receive their own donation receipt?